iwb/iwb-repo-template/README.md

 # Repository Submission Guidelines

-This repository provides the templates required for adding new projects to our GitHub organization.
+This repository provides the templates required for adding new projects to the iwb GitHub organization.

 ## Required Files